Design Group Offices and Labs

 The Center for Automotive Research at Stanford (CARS) (Professor Chris Gerdes, Director) operates an interdisciplinary automotive research lab, the Volkswagen Automotive Innovation Lab (VAIL).
 By creating a community of faculty and students from a range of disciplines at Stanford with leading industry researchers and policymakers, CARS strives to radically re-envision the automobile for unprecedented levels of safety, performance and enjoyment.
 CARS' mission is to discover, build and deploy the critical ideas and innovations for the next generation of cars and drivers.

 The Collaborative Haptics and Robotics in Medicine Lab (CHARM Lab) (Professor Allison Okamura, PI) develops principles and tools needed to realize advanced robotic and human-machine systems capable of haptic (touch) interaction.
-Systems for teleoperation, virtual environments and robotic manipulation are designed and studied using analytical and experimental approaches.
-Application areas include surgery, simulation and training, rehabilitation, prosthetics, neuromechanics, exploration of hazardous and remote environments, design and education.
+Application areas include surgery, simulation and training, rehabilitation, prosthetics, neuromechanics, exploration of hazardous and remote environments, design, and education.
 The lab is in the Mechanical Engineering Research Laboratory (MERL, Building 660), Room 126.

 The Design Observatory (DO) (Professor Mark Cutkosky, PI) is a research environment for studying engineering design team activity through real-time observation, recording, analyzing, and coaching.
 Activities include idea generation, prototyping and globally distributed design team meetings.
 Through observation, video and audio analysis, the researchers have discovered patterns of behavior that correlate with effective team performance.
 The DO environment is flexible enough to allow researchers to set up different design experiments quickly and easily.
 It also allows researchers to investigate various aspects of design behavior in a detailed manner (second by second).
 The end results of the research carried out in the DO are new metrics of effective design behaviors, new research instruments and new design practices that yield innovation eco-systems.
 The DO is in the Center for Design Research, Building 560.

 The Designing Education Lab (DEL) (Professor Sheri Sheppard, PI) investigates a broad range of engineering education topics, from the persistence of students and alumni in engineering fields to the impact of exposure to entrepreneurship on engineering students' career interests.
-DEL researchers are engaged in national and international collaborations with colleagues within and outside of engineering.
-Our activities and projects emphasize the relationship of research to academic and professional practice by informing the redesign of engineering course pedagogy and curriculum and the dissemination of findings in conference papers, workshops, webinars, online resources and publications.
+DEL projects emphasize the relationship of research to academic and professional practice by informing the redesign of engineering course pedagogy and curriculum.
 The DEL is in the Center for Design Research, Building 560.

 Chris Gerdes is director of the Center for Automotive Research at Stanford (CARS) and directs his own laboratory, the Dynamic Design Lab (DDL).
 Research interests in the DDL include vehicle dynamics, design of x-by-wire systems, driver assistance systems and control of homogeneous charge compression ignition engines.
 A good example is the current development of autonomous racing and drifting algorithms to enable Shelley, an Audi TT-S, to race up Pikes Peak without a driver.